-Thank you and congratulations, you are now the proud owner of one of the most environmentally friendly and efficient wood burning stoves available in the market today.
+Thank you and congratulations, you are now the proud owner of one of the most environmentally friendly and efficient multifuel burning stoves available on the market today.

-Your new stove is fully compliant with all European and UK laws and meets all the criteria of EcoDesign2022.
+Your new stove is fully compliant with all European and UK laws and meets all the criteria of EcoDesign 2022.

-Please take a moment to study some of the key points that should be taken into consideration before you startusing your new stove.
+Please take a moment to study some of the key points that should be taken into consideration before you start using your new stove.

-At Mi-Fires we believe the best way to enjoy the maximum benefit from your new stove is that it should be installed by a fully trained competent stove installer that can identify the optimal way to install and commission your new appliance.
+At Mi-Fires, we believe the best way to enjoy the maximum benefit from your new stove is that it should be installed by a fully trained competent stove installer that can identify the optimal way to install and commission your new appliance.